 1. Buddhist Wisdom on Death and Dying Class

-This 4-week class provides FCM members with the opportunity to explore a Buddhist perspective on death and dying and gain a greater understanding and acceptance of impermanence and death.
+This four-week class provides FCM members with the opportunity to explore a Buddhist perspective on death and dying and gain a greater understanding and acceptance of impermanence and death.
 See our calendar for scheduling of this class, which is generally in January.
-All members are encouraged to take this class in person in Tampa for via Zoom, annually.
+All members are encouraged to take this class in person in Tampa or via Zoom annually.

 2. Death Cafes for FCM Members

 Death Cafes at FCM are monthly drop-in opportunities to talk with other FCM members about death and dying.
-They are generally held 1) in-person on the first Monday of each month from 7:00 to 8:30 pm at the Tampa Practice Center, or 2) virtually via Zoom teleconference on the third Monday of each month from 12:00-1:30 pm Eastern time.
+They are generally held 1) in-person at the Tampa Practice Center, or 2) virtually via Zoom teleconference on the first Wednesday of each month.
 Members can click here to access the link for the Zoom line (remember you must be logged-in in order to view this page).
 See our calendar for specific Death Cafe dates.

 3. End of Life Transition Support

 Under our Dharma teacher Fred Eppsteiner's oversight, a team of FCM members experienced in the area of death and dying has been formed.
 They are available to members who are in the process of dying or are caring for a loved one who is dying.
 Through their mindful presence and experience with the process of dying, these members will offer supportive conversation and home visits, and upon request, guided meditations to calm and stabilize the mind of the dying person.
 For more information contact Marilyn at email@example.com or Alex at firstname.lastname@example.org.